Automattic/Gravatar-SDK-iOS/Sources/Gravatar/Gravatar.docc/GettingStarted.md

 }
 ```

-You can also download the Gravatar image using the `ImageService` to download an image:
+You can also download the Gravatar image using the `AvatarService` to download an image:

 ```swift
 import Gravatar